njoguamos/laravel-pesapal/README.md

 - `pesapal_tokens` - to store the `access_token` and `expires_at` for the Pesapal API
 - `pesapal_ipns` - to store the Instant Payment Notifications

-Publish and run the migrations with:
+Publish and run the migrations

 ```bash
 php artisan vendor:publish --tag="pesapal-migrations"
 php artisan migrate
 ```

-You can publish the config file with:
+You can optionally publish the config file

 ```bash
 php artisan vendor:publish --tag="pesapal-config"